CICS110/CICS110.github.io/main/lectures/16_CSV_Files/Jared/index.md

 Let's not kid ourselves, my code is not that coherent.
 We are transforming each row again, you bet I'd use a comprehension.

-Oh, I need what index in the list something is?
+Oh, and I need what index in the list something is?
 That's what we have `enumerate()` for.

 ```py